microsoft/pxt-common-packages/libs/base/docs/reference/control/assert.md

 ``Fatal failure: Assertion failed, code=49``

+And also in the problems panel, there will be a message displaying "Assertion failed", similar to how the serial output logs the message.

 ## Parameters

 * **cond**: a [boolean](/types/boolean) where `true` means everything is ok or `false` which means, stop the program!